 JPI Oceans focuses its contribution to the Decade and makes a difference particularly through its Joint Actions and strategic engagements.

-A first Decade implementing activity was launched through a co-branded Call for projects on Underwater Noise in the Marine Environment.
+A first Decade implementing activity was launched in 2021 through a co-branded Call for projects on Underwater Noise in the Marine Environment.
 Supported by Belgium, Germany, Italy, Ireland, Norway, Poland, Romania, Spain, and together with BANOS, BlueMed and NOAA, the call is endorsed as JPI Oceans’ first focused contribution to the implementation of the UN Ocean Decade.
 It offers a concrete opportunity to systematically approach ocean challenges, support policy and governance, and carry out experimental research activities on the emerging issue of the acoustic pollution of ocean and seas.
 As a result of the call, five projects were selected for funding and endorsed as UN Ocean Decade projects.

 In early 2022, the Knowledge Hub on Sea Level Rise was also endorsed as a UN Ocean Decade project, and supports the UN Ocean Decade Programme CoastPredict.